hashicorp/vagrant/docs/host_only_networking.md

   <h3>Supported Operating Systems</h3>
   <p>
     Since setting up host-only networking requires configuring the OS to use the new interface, this is a system-specific behavior.
-Currently, Vagrant supports Debian/Ubuntu, Gentoo, and RedHat.
+Try to use host only networking with your machine.
+Vagrant will raise a proper error if things don't appear to be working.
   </p>
   <p>
     If you'd like another OS supported, you can add it yourself using a